awhillas/awhillas.github.io/content/alphabetica.md

 ![Phoneme to Grapheme chart]({static}/images/phonetica/phonetics_chart.webp)

+Although there is no 'ɐ' in that chart only 'ɒ'?
+According to this interactive chart it seems that 'ə' is in fact correct, but all three could be correct depending on which part of the UK your from?
+The [OED](https://www.oed.com/dictionary/basher_n1?tab=factsheet#26849264) says 'ə' so I guess I'll go with that.

 ## 3rd August, 2023 - Explosions!

 Got the explosions working.
 Had to improvise with pymunk as it doesn't have a built in explosion effect.
 I replace the block to blow up with a circle for ~200ms and then make it disappear.
 I also made the explosion weightless so it wouldn't roll down.